pasky/pachi/README.md

 ## DCNN support

-Pachi can use a neural network as source of good moves to consider (priors).
+Pachi can use a neural network as source of good moves to consider.
 With dcnn support Pachi can play at dan level strength on modest hardware.
 For large number of playouts this makes it about 1 stone stronger, and tends to make the games more pretty.
 A raw dcnn engine is available for pure dcnn play (not recommended for actual games, pachi won't know when to pass or resign !).

-Currently dcnn is used only for root node, and pondering and dcnn can't be used together (you should get a warning on startup).

 To build Pachi with DCNN support:
 - Install [Caffe](http://caffe.berkeleyvision.org)
-  CPU only build is fine, no need for GPU, cuda or the other optional dependencies.
+  CPU-only build is fine, no need for GPU, cuda or the other optional dependencies.
   You need openblas for good performance.
 - Edit Makefile, set DCNN=1, point it to where caffe is installed and build.